netgroup-polito/frog4-datastore/README.md

-# Service repository for VNF images and templates
+# Datastore service for NF images and templates, NF-FG, and more

 This project defines some minimal code needed to start a server handling Virtual Network Functions templates and images:
 * VNF template: file that describes the characteristics of the VNF, such as the implemented function (e.g., firewall, NAT, etc), required resources (e.g.,  CPU, memory), required environment (e.g., KVM hypervisor, Docker, etc), and more (e.g., number and type of virtual interfaces, etc).
 * VNF image: raw image of the VNF (e.g, VM disk).
 In some case the VNF image is stored directly from this server; in other cases it is stored in a different backend (e.g., OpenStack Glance).

-## How to configure the server
+## How to configure the datastore

 	sudo apt-get install mysql-server libmysqlclient-dev libffi-dev python-virtualenv